 - You must work full-time within the same general commuting area for all 39 weeks.

-Time Test for Self-Employed Persons
+Time Test For Self-Employed Persons

 If you are self-employed, you must work full-time for at least 39 weeks during the first 12 months and for a total of at least 78 weeks during the first 24 months after you arrive in the general area of your new job location.
-This is called the 78-week test.
+It is called the 78-week test.
 These three rules apply:

 - Count any full-time work you do either as an employee or as a self-employed person.